 Drexel University is known throughout the world for its cooperative program, which celebrates its 100th Anniversary this year.
 Here at the College of Engineering, 99% of students fulfill at least one co-op during their undergraduate career.
 But what exactly does a co-op do all day?
 This column focuses on one student’s experiences for an hour-by-hour deconstruction of the workday, specifically what it's like to complete your co-op experience in a foreign country!

-For this entry, we introduce Agustin Quiles, who is pursuing her electrical engineering degree in the Department of Electrical and Computer Engineering (ECE).
+For this entry, we introduce Agustin Quiles, who is pursuing his electrical engineering degree in the Department of Electrical and Computer Engineering (ECE).
 Agustin just finished a jetsetting six-month international co-op in Fukuoka, Japan.

 Name: Agustin Quiles

 Work Performed: PV Designing and Financing

 I like to start my days rather early so that I can be fully-focused by the time I get to work...

 ||...hence my first activity to get rid of grumpiness is to get to the gym and start my day sweating and getting pumped.

 ||After the gym and a morning run, I've got to get into my mental preparation for the workday (of course, I need to fit a shower in during this timeframe, too.
 Can't be funky at the office!)

 ||Right away when I get to the office, I greet my co-workers and write out my to-dos, read and reply to e-mails, and prioritize my big projects.
 I talk with members of my team and I lay down the groundwork for what the steps steps are for our big projects.